 Morning Glory: “It may be cliché but there’s a reason people go to Café du Monde for beignets.
 Because they are really that good.
 If the line’s too long, head to Croissant d’Or.
 Café du Monde delivers classic New Orleans chicory coffee and beignets; Croissant d’Or is all about espresso, cappuccino and yummy café au lait—as well as divine homemade croissants of all flavors.
 I ADORE the almond.”

 Prep Work: “After you’ve soaked up your hangover with a beignet or croissant indulge in a full-on breakfast.
-Beloved Quarter landmark Brennan’s restaurant has just been renovated and reopened and still offers its world famous ‘Breakfast at Brennan’s’ from 8 until 2.
+Beloved Quarter landmark Brennan’s restaurant still offers its world famous ‘Breakfast at Brennan’s’ served until 2 p.m.
 The space (by Richard Keith Langham) is seriously gorgeous and Slade Rushing’s menu is off the charts.
-Start with the Caribbean milk punch and dive into Eggs Sardou or veal cheek grillades.
+Start with the Caribbean milk punch and dive into Eggs Sardou or the grillades.
 Slade’s BBQ lobster (a fave of mine since his days at NYC’s Jack’s Luxury Oyster Bar) is also a must—any time of day.
 Note: Bananas Foster was invented here and it’s always important to keep your potassium levels up!”

 Refresh: Make your way down Chartres to the venerable Napoleon House (so named because the original owner offered it to the exiled emperor as sanctuary).
 Order the signature Pimm’s Cup, soak up the atmosphere and classical soundtrack, and grab a second Pimm’s to go.
 (On the way, you might first stop at the Chart Room, one the Quarter’s great un-froufrou bars.)

 Recharge: “Have a late lunch at Sylvain.
 You can have something as ‘light’ as a split of champagne and French fries (an actual combo on the menu) or try those fries with one of the world’s greatest burgers.
-Also not to miss: the shaved Brussels sprouts salad and Gulf shrimp ‘pirloo’ with crispy pork belly.
-Even if you’re not ready to munch yet, you must visit for one of their Bloody Marys with fresh squeezed tomato juice, house pickled okra, and a beer back.
+Even if you’re not ready to munch yet, you must visit for one of their house-made Bloody Marys with fresh squeezed tomato juice and pickled okra.

 Note about the parades: